PointCloudLibrary/pcl/doc/advanced/content/executor_design.rst

 A user may introduce a new property to an executor by defining a property type and specializing either the `require` or `prefer` and `query` member functions inside the executor.

-The properties of an executor can strongly or weakly associate properties which are supported by an executor by call to the require or prefer customization points.
+An executor can be strongly or weakly associated to properties which it supports.
+This can be achieved by a call to the require or prefer customization points.
 This operation might produce a new executor of a different type.
 You can also query whether an executor supports a specific property or not by a call to the query customization point.